Hosting A Groom’s Or Rehearsal Dinner (Quick Guide)

 Traditional after running your wedding rehearsal to practice the ceremony, there’s one pre-wedding event that’s a must-have for your big day – the rehearsal dinner!
 Also known as the groom’s dinner or even the groomsmen dinner, this event is a special occasion for the bride and groom to gather with their loved ones and enjoy a night of celebration before the wedding day.

-The rehearsal dinner is traditionally held on the evening before the wedding and is the perfect opportunity to relax and unwind before the big day.
+The rehearsal dinner is traditionally held the evening before the wedding and is the perfect opportunity to relax and unwind before the big day.
 It’s a chance to catch up with family and friends, exchange stories and laughter, and toast to the happy couple’s future.

 Rehearsal Dinner Vs. Groom’s Dinner

-Groom’s Dinner and Rehearsal Dinner are “technically” understood as the same events and are often used interchangeably
+Groom’s Dinner and Rehearsal Dinner are “technically” understood as the same events and are often used interchangeably.

 As an expression, “groom’s dinner” (or groomsmen respectively) dinner is rarely used any longer and most couples opt for a more inclusive “rehearsal dinner”.